dougsweetser/Q/docs/About/resume.md

 of expressing the Maxwell equations.

 In 2015, developed a new approach to gravity.
 Minkowski space-time has its core invariance principle, the light-cone.
-Energy-momentum together for an affine space for space-time.
+Energy-momentum together form an affine space for space-time.
 Here the invariance has zeros along the energy and momentum axes.
 All the inviants look like the light-cone rotated by 45 degrees.
 It is my proposal that this **is** gravity, a symmetry where one uses escape